alexjohnj/geographyas/_posts/riversAndFlooding/2012-01-15-flooding-in-bihar.md

 - Charities such as the Red Cross helped build shelters; supply food, fresh water and medicines; and rebuild embankments on the River Kosi.
 - The Indian government gave £115 million in aid and released 125 tonnes of emergency grain.
 - The Indian airforce airlifted 400,000 people to safety.
-- Impacts on the economy of both Bahir and India as a whole.
+- Impacts on the economy of both Bihar and India as a whole.